wwivbbs/docs/wwivnetlinux.md

 **STEP #1**  - Get a WWIVnet Node Number assigned.
 You will need the Node Number for several steps in this setup.
+**STEP #2**  - send a password to 1@1 for the bank auth.
+You can do this at the same time as getting the Node Number.
+You will need this for your callout.net file later.
 **NOTE:** Please don't bother to try configuring things ahead of time; it will just cause issues during setup.